tytydraco/yessleep/out/You_didnt_care.md

 &#x200B;

 "And of course, I had to agree.
 I didn't want to die.
 I wanted to live my life, I was just too young to die.
-So when you were sleeping I drugged your tea so that you'd be unconscious for a few more hours.
-Then I told him to come to our house.
+So when you were sleeping I drugged you so that you'd be unconscious for a few more hours.
+Then I told him to come to the lab.
 And when he did, I was scared shitless.
 Do you think I wanted to watch him kill you?"

 &#x200B;